 - 1. Access to objects is controlled based on subjects, objects (any file) and security attributes - 2.
 No access control policy allows reading of any key - 3.
 Any access not explicitly allowed is denied - 4.
 Access Control in phase 2 Initialization/Pre-personalization enforces Initialization and Pre-personalization policy: Configuration and initialization of the TOE, configuring of Access Control policy and doing key management only by the manufacturer (Initialization/ Pre-personalization Agent) or on behalf of him (see F.Management) - 5.
-Access Control in phase 3 Personalization enforces Personalization policy: Writing of user data, keys (Basic Access Control, Active Authentication, Chip Authentication) and Terminal Authentication data (CVCA data and current date) and reading of initialization data only by the Personalization Agent identified with its authentication key (see F.Management) - 6.
-Access Control in phase 4 Operation enforces operational use policy as described in TR-03110 [7]: Reading of optional biometrics (EF.DG3, EF.DG4) by authenticated and authorized EIS; Active Authentication, Chip Authentication, Terminal Authentication and reading of other user data by BIS, GIS and EIS authenticated at least by Secure Messaging with BAC.
+Access Control in phase 3 Personalization enforces Personalization policy: Writing of user data, keys (Basic Access Control) and reading of initialization data only by the Personalization Agent identified with its authentication key (see F.Management) - 6.
+Access Control in phase 4 Operation enforces operational use policy: Reading of user data by BIS authenticated at least by Secure Messaging with BAC.

-F.Identification Authentication
+F.Identification_Authentication